-A few years ago I was really frustrated with my lack of muscular size.
-I was still looking for a way to hack the system and finally give myself a respectable physical development that would earn me the right to flex in public.
-Just like many others I have spent a lot of hours digging for a method that really works.
-I tried many, many things and made almost all beginners’ mistakes that could be made.
+A few years ago I got extremely frustrated with my lack of muscular size.
+I was still looking for a way to hack the system and acquire a respectable physical development that would earn me the right to flex in public.

-During one of my desperate quests for muscle glory I found some posts online which were supposedly written by the great French bodybuilder Serge Nubret.
-In brief, he advocated super high volume training with light weights and tons of horse meat as a diet.
-Of course, he also claimed natural.
-At that time I was still not convinced that bodybuilders like him are using.
-That’s how I end up adopting his style of training, although I didn’t eat horse meat or anything similar.
+During one of my desperate quests for muscle glory, I found online posts which were supposedly written by the great French bodybuilder Serge Nubret.
+In brief, he advocated super high volume training with light weights supplemented with horse meat.
+Of course, he also claimed that he is natural.
+I decided to put my faith in the method and adopted his style of training without the horse meat.

-My first day was, of course, chest and quads as suggested by Nubret.
-To this day I have never thought of splitting quads and hamstrings but what did I know?
+On the first day, I did chest and quads as suggested by Nubret.
+Honestly, I’d never thought of splitting quads and hamstrings but what did I know?
 I was not a muscle guru with 22-inch natural arms.

 I remember that day.
-It felt like going off your diet and eating all the garbage you have ever wanted to eat, except that I accomplished this satisfaction by doing all kinds of previously forbidden exercises including machine dips and chest flies.
+It felt like going off your diet and eating all the garbage you have ever wanted to eat, except that I accomplished this satisfaction by doing previously forbidden exercises (e.g., machine dips and chest flies).

-I did the workout in the evening and this was a big mistake.
+I did the workout in the evening – a mistake.
 Why?
 Because the morning is always wiser than the evening.
-The late hours are naturally associated with the spiritual realm and dreaming.
-The represent an end of a cycle and people tend to feel more “magic” around.
+The late hours are naturally associated with the spiritual realm.
+They represent the end of a cycle and make people dreamy and delusional.

 I liked everything – the people, the gym, the girl at the bar.
 It was awesome.
-After the workout I walked for about 20 minutes in the city and the air felt different.
-It was mid-Autumn, my favorite part of year, and I felt like I was finally getting somewhere.
-I believed that progress was coming and my motivation was high.
-Until…
+After the workout, I went for a walk.
+Everything was perfect.
+It was mid-Autumn, my favorite part of the year, and I felt as if I were in the air.
+My intuition told me that progress was coming.

-I was still pumping muscles Serge Nubret style, but the magic was wearing off.
+A year later, I was still pumping muscles Serge Nubret style, but the magic was wearing off.
 The gym was no longer a wonderful place.
 The girl at the bar was no longer pretty.
-She transformed into a wicked witch with fake hair.
-I guess when I first saw her I was under the influence of the “she is female and not fat, thus she must be good” factor.
+She’d transformed into a wicked witch with fake hair.
+I guess that when I first saw her for the first time I was under the influence of the “she is a female and not fat, thus she must be hot” factor.

 The people around me were no longer kind and helping strangers.
 They were just annoying sweaty dudes with little brains.
-Some were on steroids while others were suffering from typical natural bodybuilding delusion – confusing fat with muscle.
+Some were on steroids while others were suffering from typical natural bodybuilding delusions. (e.g., confusing fat with muscle).

 Ironically, the only one changed was me.
-They were still the same people from 12 months ago.
-I was the one who was different.
-I was sad and disappointed since I made no progress despite pumping my muscles like the masters say you should.
+They were still the same people from 12 months ago, but I was different.
+I was sad and disappointed by the lack of gains.

-I felt happy that the damn thing broke.
-I wanted to break the whole fucking gym down and take a piss straight in the middle of the locker room.
+I felt happy.
+I wanted to break the whole gym and take a piss straight in the middle of the locker room.
 Apparently, it was the trend at that place.
 The stupid cave was always stinking.
-I also felt extreme urge to reverse slap all professional bodybuilders and muscle gurus my skinny ecto hand.
-I still do.
+I also felt an extreme urge to reverse slap all professional bodybuilders and muscle gurus with my skinny ecto hand.

-I was real mad because I did my part of the deal, but after a year I have made zero progress.
-Sure, I didn’t eat the magical horse meat, but I was consuming close to 250 grams of protein.
-I ate so many cans of tuna that most likely the mercury contained in them felt bad for me and decided to slow down its negative impact.
-Still, there were not muscles.
-Zero.
-Nothing.
+I had done my part of the deal.
+Where were my muscles?
+Sure, I didn’t eat the magical horse meat, but I was consuming close to 200 grams of protein anyway.
+I ate so many cans of tuna that the mercury in them felt bad for me and decided to slow down its negative impact.
+Nevertheless, there was no growth for me.

 I ended my workout.
-Took my bag from the locker room and never returned, although I have just prepaid for one more month.
-At least I broke one of their machines.
-That was my only reward after a year of pump training.
+Took my bag from the locker room and never returned, although I had just prepaid for a month.

-This experience and lot more stories prior and after formed my opinion of the gym culture and the lies of the pro bodybuilders.
-I mean, they all lie.
-But, let’s give them a little bit of breathing time.
-As they say: nobody is perfect.
+This experience and lot more stories prior and after formed my opinion of the gym culture.